 - Applications within the normal admissions' round for entry into Year 7 are made through the coordinated admission system of the Local Authority in which a family lives (e.g. Wiltshire, BANES).
 This conforms with the Academy Funding Agreement Annex B Para 3.
 Wiltshire applications should be made either on a standard form known as the School Common Application Form (SCAF) used for the admission of students into the first year of secondary education available from the school or Local Authority and returned to County Hall Trowbridge or on line at www.wiltshire.gov.uk - Applications made outside the normal Year 7 admission round should also be made direct to the Local Authority using the SCAF. - Relevant Area: The meaning of relevant area for the purposes of consultation requirements in relation to admission arrangements is that determined by the local authority for maintained schools in the area.
-(Academy Funding Agreement Annex B paras 6 & 7) - Students with a statement of special educational needs are automatically entitled to a place at The Corsham School if it is the named school on the statement (Annex B para 9a) - The Published Admission Number (PAN) is 260 for year 7 and 8 in 2024 and those who joined in 2023.
-Years 9,10 and 11 have a PAN of 248.
+(Academy Funding Agreement Annex B paras 6 & 7) - Students with a statement of special educational needs are automatically entitled to a place at The Corsham School if it is the named school on the statement (Annex B para 9a) - The Published Admission Number (PAN) for year 7 in 2026 is 240.
+Years 8, 9, 10 and 11 have a PAN of 260.

-Normal Admissions' round for entry into Year 7 2025
+Normal Admissions' round for entry into Year 7 2026

-- The deadline for applications for places at The Corsham School in Year 7 2025 is 31st October 2024 at noon.
-Applications are possible after this date, but they will be treated as late admissions under Wiltshire's agreed procedures. - Parents and carers of Year 6 students will be notified of decisions by the Local Authority on 3rd March 2025.
+- The deadline for applications for places at The Corsham School in Year 7 2026 is 31st October 2025 at noon.
+Applications are possible after this date, but they will be treated as late admissions under Wiltshire's agreed procedures. - Parents and carers of Year 6 students will be notified of decisions by the Local Authority on 1st March 2026 (or the next working day if this falls on the weekend or Bank Holiday). - The deadline for acceptances is two weeks after national offer day so on or around the 15th March 2026.